Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/README.md

 4. Create the new key pair and save that on your computer
 5. Create EC2
 6. Then, click the instances ID and click connect and click ssh client
-7. Copy the long SSH link and we will use that to running our machine
+7. Copy the long SSH link and we will use that to run our machine
-8. Create the Host configuration that aim to our instances
+8. Create the Host configuration that aims to our instances
-9. Running the VM and download the needed package with requirements.txt file
+9. Running the VM and download the needed package with the requirements.txt file

 ## 3. Experiment Tracking and Model Registry
 ### 3.1 Mlflow (Experiment Tracking):
-1. Create conda that specifically for mlflow
+1. Create conda that is specifically for mlflow
 2. Running the mlflow ui command :
    ```bash
    mlflow ui --backend-store-uri 'db_type:///path_to_db'